bluesky/event-model/README.md

 ## Usage

-The schemas are packaged with Python API.
-(In the future, they will probably be packaged for other languaged.
+The schemas are packaged with a Python API.
+(In the future, they will probably be packaged for other languages.
 Get in touch if you are interested in this.)
 Because of its use of the new Enum type, this package requires Python 3.4+.

-There are two variables in the public API, an ``Enum`` called ``DocumentNames`` and a dictionary called ``schemas`` that is keyed on the values of ``DocumentNames``.
+There are two variables in the public API, an Enum called ``DocumentNames`` and a dictionary called ``schemas`` that is keyed on the values of ``DocumentNames``.

 ```python